craddis1/CosmoWAP/README.md

 ## Contact

-Stuff will be added as time goes by - I plan on adding PNG stuff with scale dependent biases for different shapes of PNG (therefore including HOD for bias modelling)

-Feel free to drop me a line if you have any feedback!
 If youre having any problems or have any ideas to make it better-  Feel free to get in contact :) - c.l.j.addis@qmul.ac.uk